Sony CEO Reveals The Playstation 5 Consoles Are Completely Sold Out

 Looking for a Playstation 5?
-We have some bad news for you on that journey for the next gen console.
+We have some bad news for you on that journey for the next-gen console.

 By now, you’ve probably seen the Playstation 5 hype all over your timeline.
 From kids to adults and everyone in between, the launch of the Playstation 5 feels like an event.
 Even people not interested in playing the gaming console are still buying them and reselling the system for upwards of $1500.
 Each console secured is tripling your money and with apps like Stock-X, selling is easier than ever.